Skip to content

 Rent and housing vouchers

 If you have an eviction notice, do not wait for a voucher list to open.
 Call legal aid and ask 211 for emergency rent or shelter referrals.
-ASMOM’s housing help guide compares rent help, shelters, public housing, and vouchers.
+ASMOM’s Oklahoma housing guide compares rent help, shelters, public housing, and vouchers.

 USDA rural home repair